How our Current Safety Thinking Approach is Creating a False Sense of Security

 “The residual risk assessment of the plant in the first place did not provide a real safeguard.
 The learning point from the incident is that residual risk management alone cannot be effective for controlling risks of a complex industrial plant; it needs to be incorporated with entropic risk management.
 An organization needs to engage its efforts constantly in monitoring its system’s performance to reduce entropic risks.”

-ALARP in current practice is therefore an over-simplification of risk given there are two types of risk (originally explained in this Entropy Model video,) being residual risk and entropic risk.
+ALARP in current practice is therefore an over-simplification of risk given there are two types of risk being residual risk and entropic risk.
 The latter is caused by the degradation of the system factors the organisation uses to deliver its core business (processes, technology, physical environment and human resources).

 Over-simplification also occurs because during safety risk reviews, when the hierarchy of controls has been applied, it’s assumed that further risk reduction occurs from the additional ‘safety layers’ of procedural controls and personal protective equipment (PPE).
 When we look particularly at major incidents, it’s evident that procedural controls are not reliable.
 Organisations are therefore deluded by a deficient concept.
 The shortfall is that ALARP is based on: